Armie Hammer Bio: In His Own Words – Video Exclusive, News, Photos

 Finally, Hammer added that he had a body double to help him play the twins in some scenes.

 “It was myself and another actor named Josh Pence… Essentially, what we would do is I would always start as Cameron Winklevoss and Josh would start as Tyler.
 We would shoot it until Fincher was happy and then he would say, ‘Okay, switch!’ and then I’d go change clothes and sit where Josh was sitting.
 But there were certain instances where that couldn’t happen, and in those cases they would use the facial replacement technology.”

 ARMIE HAMMER: HEIGHT, WIGHT, WIFE, DATING, QUOTES

 Hammer is 6-foot-5 and weighs 207 pounds.

-  In a 2008 interview, he stated about his religious beliefs, “I have my own spiritual life, and I value it very much.”
+In a 2008 interview, he stated about his relationship with faith and religion, “I have my own spiritual life, and I value it very much.”

-  Hammer married television personality Elizabeth Chambers on May 22, 2010.
-They have two children, a daughter born in 2014 and a son born in 2017.
+Hammer married television host Elizabeth Chambers in May 2010.
+They share two children together, a daughter born in 2014 and a son born in 2017.

 According to published reports, Hammer’s net worth is approximately $16 million.

 His Twitter and Instagram handles are both @armiehammer.